Against (unitary) interpretation (of quantum mechanics): removing the metaphysical load: Introduction

 Quantum mechanics is a set of laws of physics which was postulated to describe experimental observations and tests concerning Microworld.
-It was originally constructed to understand the physics of black body radiation, to understand the photoelectric effect, and to understand stability of atoms and their spectra.
-By "understanding" we mean finding a common set of principles/laws which give all these phenomena, and many more, as their predictions.
+It was originally constructed to understand, among other phenomena, the physics of black body radiation, to understand the photoelectric effect, and to understand stability of atoms and their spectra.
+By ``understanding" we mean finding a common set of principles/laws which give all these phenomena, and many more, as their predictions.

 Most importantly quantum mechanics {\em was not derived starting from earlier theories}, it was guessed.
 Earlier intuitions behind the Bohr model were discarded.
-The Heisenberg matrix mechanics was an act of desperation, in the case of which the hay fever of the author played an important role.
+The Heisenberg matrix mechanics, exposed in the famous 1925-1926 trilogy \cite{Heisenberg25, Born25, Born26}, was an act of desperation, in the case of which the hay fever of Heisenberg played an important role.
 Dirac's canonical quantization is a rule of thumb, which has a heuristic justification, and is acceptable because it works.
-Schroedinger's wave mechanics was an attempt to find a dynamical equation for the waves related with particles, which constitute the matter, which were postulated by de Broglie, on purely intuitive grounds of an analogy with photons. \footnote{ The first papers were basically oriented toward understanding the quantum structure of the matter (harmonic oscillator, Hydrogen atom), Born introduced his rule when addressing a scattering process, which is definitely a preparation-evolution-detection experiment.}
+Schroedinger's wave mechanics was an attempt to find a dynamical equation for the waves related with particles, which constitute the matter, which were postulated by de Broglie on purely intuitive grounds of an analogy with photons.

 Everybody knows that.
-But we repeat the above because of the confusion concerning "interpretations of quantum mechanics".
-Of course, we talk here about something the can be named "over-interpretations", as obviously one must always relate mathematical objects of a physical theory with observable events.
-This could be called an interpretation of the mathematics.
+But we repeat the above because of the confusion concerning ``interpretations of quantum mechanics".
+Of course, we talk here about something that could be named ``over-interpretations", as obviously one must always relate mathematical objects of a physical theory with observable events.
+This could be called an interpretation of the mathematical notions used in the theory.
 We assume here that this must be absolutely limited to relation with events in the laboratory, or observational facts.
-Occam Razor must be mercilessly used.
+Occam Razor must be mercilessly used\footnote{The reader willing to confront with the entire landscape of different interpretations of quantum mechanics can find their categorization in \cite{Cabello.17}, under the significant title ``Interpretations of quantum theory: A map of madness''.}.